 Earlier in this letter to the Galatian churches, Paul gave us an example of this restorative expression of love.
 His fellow apostle, Peter, had visited the predominantly Gentile church in Antioch and shared non-kosher meals with them.
 But when Jewish believers came down from Jerusalem, Peter fell into the fear of man (cf. Proverbs 29:25) and withdrew from his Gentile brothers.
 His actions also influenced the other Jews, like Barnabas, who had been associating with the Gentiles.
 So Paul confronted Peter with the truth of his actions and the truth of the gospel: “

-knowing that a man is not justified by the works of the law but by faith in Jesus Christ, even we have believed in Christ Jesus, that we might be justified by faith in Christ and not by the works of the law; for by the works of the law no flesh shall be justified” (Galatians 2:17).
+we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified” (Galatians 2:16).
 Following Paul’s example, then, a primary way in which we “

 bear one another’s burdens” is by speaking truth to one another—specifically referencing thoughts or practices that fall short of God’s standard for us.
 This is also Paul’s general method in his epistles: communicating right doctrine and encouraging right practice in light of that truth.